mumkyy/mumkyy/README.md

-- 👋 Hi, I’m @mumkyy
+- 👋 Hi, I’m Assaf Izhar
-- 👀 I’m interested AI and ML in general
+- 👀 I’m interested efficient AI and the theory behind ML in general
-- 🌱 I’m currently learning how to be good at stuff
+- 🌱 I’m currently studying Computer Science at the New Jersey Institute of Technology
 - 💞️ I’m looking to collaborate on anything...please
-- 📫 How to reach me : email me monkymansyt@gmail.com
+- 📫 How to reach me : email me assaf.izhar@gmail.com

 <!---
 mumkyy/mumkyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.